avapolzin/avapolzin.github.io/_projects/music_from_highered.md

 11. Tranz - Gorillaz
 12. Right Wing - Priests

+The Decemberists may seem massively overrepresented on this (relatively) short list, but, as another throwback to my music school application, Thornton required that I name my favorite band of the moment, and I selected the Decemberists.

 In a tradition that started in no small part because of Juan Guerra and Imad Pasha, since Juan bought me my first vinyl (and then the next year he and Imad gifted me a nice turntable), I've collected records for each first author paper I've submitted.
 For another slice of the PhD, I list those here: